Principal Investigator

 My research focuses on defining why retinal ganglion cells die in the setting of Nf1 optic glioma, and result in vision loss.
 I am using a variety of approaches, including single cell RNA sequencing, to determine which RGC subtypes are most susceptible to optic glioma-induced death, and to leverage these findings to identify new treatments to reduce vision loss.

-Olivia Cobb, MS
+Olivia Cobb, MSBIS

 Education: